 For the thousands of Madison renters who left their previous rental on August 15, security deposits (or the explanation of how they have been used) are supposed to get to former tenants before September 6.
 For many tenants, receipt of this letter is an unhappy surprise.

 For the tenants out there, we are debunking the myths that many people have about security deposits - click through to make sure you are as well informed as possible.

 Before we begin: we have pages detailing how security deposits work.
-If you're new to this, check out our informational pages first!
-Here is Security Deposits in Madison, and Security Deposits in Wisconsin.
+If you're new to this, check out our About Security Deposits page.

 Myth #1: There are no rules about what a landlord can deduct from a security deposit.